-Core: Deliver debt and equity funding with a social impact Emergent: Promote and advance a green future in Wales Operational: Delivery excellence, customer-first, financial sustainability Facilitate an entrepreneurial culture in Wales, from foundational through to high-growth businesses Use our position and influence to promote a robust, proportionate transition to a green future across the business ecosystem in Wales Ensure collaborative and responsive delivery that meets customers' evolving needs 2.
+Core: Deliver debt and equity funding Emergent: Promote and advance Operational: Delivery excellence, with a social impact a green future in Wales customer-first, financial sustainability 1.
+Facilitate an entrepreneurial culture in Wales, from foundational through to high-growth businesses 1.
+Use our position and influence to promote a robust, proportionate transition to a green future across the business ecosystem in Wales Ensure collaborative and responsive delivery that meets customers' evolving needs 2.
 Support financial inclusion for underrepresented groups and create positive impact in the Welsh economy 2.
 Develop innovative financial instruments to advance the ambitions for a green future in Wales 2.
 Embed financial sustainability into the long-term through innovative use of capital for ongoing market needs 3.
-Work with our new and existing customers to encourage them to identify and prioritise social impact opportunities as part of their business planning 3.
-Continually improve our knowledge, skills and understanding of climate change impacts and the role of finance in delivering solutions 3.
-Make optimal use of our ability to support the delivery of government policy through our structure and expertise
+Work with our new and existing 3.
+Continually improve our knowledge, 3.
+Make optimal use of our ability customers to encourage them to identify skills and understanding of climate to support the delivery of government and prioritise social impact opportunities change impacts and the role of finance policy through our structure as part of their business planning in delivering solutions and expertise